 Your personal relationships need time and attention just like your personal investments do.
 Spend time with your loved ones.
 When it’s time to get together with them, give them your full and undivided attention.
 They deserve your passion even more than any business or product does.

-Making a positive impact on another person’s life doesn’t have to be through a business product, it can also be through time spent together and giving them genuine love.
-Make the investment to build love and happiness in your personal life.
+Making a positive impact on another person’s life doesn’t have to be through a business product.
+It can be through time spent together and giving them genuine love.
 The fulfilment it provides you will far supersede anything else wealth and money can buy.

 “Play iterated games.
 All the returns in life, whether in wealth, relationships, or knowledge, come from compound interest.”